torrepaul315/Torres-Blog/readme.md

 * The website will consist of the following pages:

++ this equals my inserted tasks!
++ Nav Bar
+1- update nav bar across the website make
+2- make links work

 * Home page:

  * A list of all blog posts sorted by creation time and a 3 sentence excerpt from each.
+ + 2 steps remaining!
+ 1- only showing a 3 sentence excerpt
+ 2- sorting blog posts by timestamp(come back to this after you can create a blog post)

  * A link next to each blog post that will take you to the blog post's page.
+! done!
  * A link to create a new blog post
+! up, but move this link!

 * Blog page:

  * Display a single blog post.
 Should show Title, Author, Body and creation time.
+ ! done!

  * A link to edit the blog post.
+! done!

  * A link to delete the blog post.
+! done!

- * Below the blog post, display a form that will allow a user to add a comment.
+! done! * Below the blog post, display a form that will allow a user to add a comment.

- * Below the comment form, display all comments for the given blog post.
+!DONE! * Below the comment form, display all comments for the given blog post.

+these two will be dynamically generated like the blog list {
  * Next to each comment, display a link to delete the comment.

  * Next to each comment, display a link to edit the comment.
+}
+DONE! (except for wiping form after submission- look at galvanize personnel for this info!)

-* Create Blog Page:
+ ! done!* Create Blog Page:

- * Display a form with input boxes for Title, Author, Body
+ * Display a form with input boxes for Title, Author, Body ! done!
  * A button to submit the creation of the blog post
+! done!

 * Edit Blog Page:

-  * Display a form with input boxes for Title, Author, Body
+! done!  * Display a form with input boxes for Title, Author, Body

   * A button to submit the edit of the blog post

+! yep! haven't figured out route yet!
 * Edit Comment Page

   * Display a form with input boxes for body, author